 x2+bx=(x+b2)2(b2)2x^2 + bx = \left(x + \frac{b}{2}\right)^2 - \left(\frac{b}{2}\right)^2

-You are not changing the quantity.
-You are only changing the form.
+You are not changing the quantity, only the form.

 Start with